kasperkouhia/vite-static-deploy/README.md

         uses: actions/deploy-pages@v4
 ```

+Commit it to the repository and push it to GitHub.

 Now you have a workflow that will automatically build and deploy your project whenever a push is made to the `main` branch of the repository.

 It may also be run manually from the repository's Actions tab.

 In most projects you may also want to ignore pushes targeting markdown files to prevent unnecessary builds.
+You can achieve this by adding the following to the workflow file:

 ```yaml
 # .github/workflows/deploy.yml